mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sqlquery.md

 # Working with results

-The result is an array lightly wrapped in a database-specific subclass of [Query](http://api.silverstripe.org/trunk/sapphire/model/SS_Query.html).
+The result is an array lightly wrapped in a database-specific subclass of `[api:Query]`.
 This class implements the //Iterator//-interface defined in PHP5, and provides convenience-methods for accessing the data.

 ## Iterating